Wash tomatoes thoroughly. Cut out the stem and any defects or blemishes, but there’s absolutely no need to peel them!

 Wipe the rim of each jar with a clean, damp cloth to remove any tomato residue that may be there.
 (If there is even a slight bit of tomato juice on it, it may not allow it to seal properly.)

 Once you have 7 jars filled, place 7 metal canning lids in a small pan.
 Cover with water; bring to a boil.
 Once the water boils, use a fork or lid lifter to lift the jar lids out of the water and place them on the jars.
 Be careful not to burn yourself!Secure each lid with a jar band/ring.
 (Heating the lids softens the rubber, allowing for a better seal, although I read recently that some of the newer lids actually recommend that you don’t boil them, so double check the instructions on your box of lids before doing this step.)
 Place 7 jars in the canner.
-Fill with enough hot water to almost cover the jars.
+Fill the canner with enough hot water to cover the jars by 1 to 2 inches.
 Turn the burner on medium high heat.
 Once water starts to boil, reduce heat slightly and process: 35 minutes for pints and 40 minutes for quarts.Make sure the water is boiling gently and steadily the whole time.
 (You may need to adjust heat to keep the boil going nicely, but really, as long as it is boiling, you are fine.)
 After processing is complete, turn the burner off.
 Remove jars using the jar lifter– you may want to have a dishrag in your other hand to catch any hot water that drips from the jars as you remove them- and place on an old towel, blanket or another padded surface.
 (This protects your countertop from the super hot jars.)
 Allow at least a little bit of air space around each jar, making sure not to have jars close enough to touch.
 Do not move jars again until they are completely cool.
 Jars should seal as they cool and you will typically hear a snap or pinging sound as the vacuum seal is formed.
 Lids will be slightly concave when sealed.To test the seal, allow the jar to cool completely, then lightly tap the center of the cooled jar lid.
 If it is firm and does not move, it should be sealed.
 If it pushes in, it didn’t seal properly.
 You can still use unsealed jars, just put them in the refrigerator and use them as soon as possible.

 After jars are completely cool, you can remove the rings.
 Jars should be wiped clean before storing them.